 While some natural oils on your skin are essential for keeping it moist and supple, sometimes the body goes overboard and produces too much, leaving your skin slick and shiny looking and oily to the touch.
 This can be the result of hormonal changes, genetics (some people are more prone to it than others) and also stress.

-Exacerbating the symptoms are things like touching your face a lot (like when you’re pressing the mobile phone against your face for hours on end!) and, surprisingly, soap.
+You can be exacerbating the symptoms without realising you’re doing it.
+For instance, when you touch your face a lot (when pressing your mobile phone against your face for a long time!) and, surprisingly, soap.

 If you use a soap or cleanser that’s too harsh for your skin type, it strips your skin of its oils, launching it into a protective outburst where it produces lots of oil to replace what’s been lost.